matrix-org/matrix-spec/content/client-server-api/_index.md

 a parent event and needs to rebuild/verify it.

-When using the `recurse` parameter, note that there no way for a client to affect how much the server recurses.
+When using the `recurse` parameter, note that there no way for a client to control how far the server recurses.
 If the client decides that the server's recursion level is insufficient, it could, for example, perform the recursion manually, or disable whatever feature requires more recursion.